-The grade for each reporting period is based on evaluations that have been conducted to that point in the course, and will be preliminary and tentative.
+• The grade for each reporting period is based on evaluations that have been conducted to that point in the course, and will be preliminary and tentative.
 They will be based on the most consistent level of achievement to that point in time, but some of the overall expectations, strands, and units may not yet have been addressed.
 The student's grades will most likely change when his/her entire work is evaluated at the end of the course.

-Course Work 70%
+Course Work 80%

-- Students can expect regular quizzes, tests and assignments and a major test and/or project at the end of each unit. - Missed or incomplete assignments will have an impact on the final grade when a significant number of curriculum expectations have not been evaluated.
+- Students can expect regular quizzes, tests and assignments and a major test and/or project at the end of each unit. - Missed or incomplete assignments will have an impact on the final grade when a significant number of curriculum expectations have not been evaluated. - Course work will make up 80% of students' final marks this year, in accordance with COVID-19 protocol.

-Course Culminating Activities and Exam
+Course Culminating Activities 20%

-- Culminating activities will be completed primarily in-class throughout the month of January. - The culminating activity will holistically evaluate listening, speaking, reading, and writing skills developed throughout the course. - The culminating activity will make up 20% of students' final mark in the course; the final exam will make up 10% of the students' final mark. - All students must take part in the culminating activities.
+- Culminating activities will be completed primarily in-class throughout the month of January. - The culminating activity will holistically evaluate listening, speaking, reading, and writing skills developed throughout the course. - The culminating activity will make up 20% of students' final marks in the course; there will be NO final exam this year, in accordance with COVID-19 protocol. - All students must take part in the culminating activities.